Independence, Kentucky

-Independence is a home rule-class city in Kenton County, Kentucky, United States.
+Independence is a city in Kenton County, Kentucky, United States.
 It is one of its county's two seats of government.
 The population was 28,676 at the time of the 2020 census.
 It is the third largest city in Northern Kentucky after Covington and Florence, and is part of the Cincinnati metropolitan area.
+Independence is a home-rule class city under Kentucky law.

 History

 Mural depicting the Kenton County Courthouse and Simon Kenton High School.

 The area post office was established by Isaac Everett in 1837 as "Everett's Creek"; in 1838, this was changed to "Crews Creek" (presumably after the present Cruises Creek that is south of the city); in 1839, Thomas Hordern renamed it "Bagby".

 In 1840, Kenton was formed from Campbell and Boone counties.
 Local farmer John McCollum donated a site at the center of the new county to be its seat of governance, and the name "Independence" was chosen to honor the liberation of locals from Campbell County.
 The post office was renamed the same year.
 Quickly settled, Independence was formally incorporated by the state assembly in 1842.

 Because the majority of the county's population resided along the Ohio River, Independence was eventually obliged to share its status as county seat with the larger city of Covington, a situation later repeated in Campbell County between the centrally located Alexandria and the larger, riverside Newport.